cjoster/psp-artifacts/README.md

 ## kubectl-getdeployertoken

+Determines the name of the deployer ServiceAccountToken secret, extracts the token and decodes it for usage.

 1. Obtains the deployer token from the deployer ServiceAccount for distribution to tooling or developers.

 ## kubectl-login

+Creates the necessary kubeconfig objects and linking to interact with the cluster as the deployer role.

 1. Creates a kubeconfig cluster object. (optional)
 2. Creates a kubeconfig credentials object containing the deployer ServiceAccountToken.